Kiss me, I’m Irish.

 I mean look at my dad…red hair, freckles, pale (Florida sun hides this reality).

-One of my children was born with red hair.
+One of my children was born with red hair (he’s also my muse for the title photo).

 I have also run my DNA results through GEDmatch.com (you can upload your raw DNA here and find matches who may have used other testing companies).